Clara-1606/Mouvie-Kotlin/README.md

 - Make our Android application, a cross-platform application

 ### New features
+- Add in settings if you want adult movies
 - Add  in your application
 - To have the follow-up of this one (how many episodes or seasons are left, etc)
 - Add filters for searches (Genre / Movies / Series ...)